hamza-nb/terraform_aws_ec2_loadbalancer/README.md

 #

-> This is a terraform project who help you to create
+> This is a terraform project who helps you to create
-> a record in acm and link it with a port in ac2 instance
+> a record in acm -AWS Certificate Manager- and link it with a port -project- in an ec2 instance

 ## Features
 - Create an acm certificate